-- Economical feeding programs start with forages.
+- 1. Economical feeding programs start with forages.
 Forages form the foundation upon which rations are designed and land resources are effectively used.
 Then, grain mixes are fed to meet the nutrients not supplied by the forages themselves.
-On a dry matter basis, forages generally cost half to a third of the price of grain mixes. - 2.
+Dry forages generally cost 6 cents per pound whereas grain mixes can cost 10 to 20 cents per pound. - 2.
 Quality of the forages fed to heifers greatly influences feed costs.
 As the quality of the forage decreases, heifers eat less of the forage and they need more grain.
 Thus, lower quality forages increase the costs to feed these heifers.
 For example, a ration with a higher quality hay may cost 25 cents less a day and heifers grow better.
 When you start multiplying these cost savings over a group of heifers, they can add up quickly. - 3.
 Balance rations for heifers using current forage analyses.
-Let's look at an example for a 700 lb Holstein heifer.
+Lets look at an example for a 700 lb Holstein heifer.
 You are feeding her 4 lbs of grain and average quality hay.
 You run out of the good hay and switch to another hay lower in quality more fiber and less of the good stuff for growth.
-What happens... the heifer gains less weight each day ... she calves older... or she calves lighter and may not milk as well after she calves.
-All of these options cost you \$\$\$\$.
+What happens.... the heifer gains less weight each day ... she calves older... or she calves lighter and may not milk as well after she calves.
+All of these options cost you \$\$\$.

 We need to realize that younger heifers are more economical to feed than older heifers.
 Heifers under a year of age grow by putting down more of what we call lean tissue, muscle and bone.
-As she gets older she lays down more fat in
+As she gets older she lays down more fat in relation to lean tissue, which is more expensive to get a pound of gain.
+Also, older heifers eat more just to maintain their body weight.